 - light beach towel (although cheap towels are available there, and don't thereby take up precious suitcase space)

-- hat (the more brim coverage, the better; baseball caps leave the neck singed) or bandana.
+- hat (the more brim coverage, the better; a baseball cap at least protects the face, but leaves the neck singed).
 You can see such hats in the photo galleries on the website.

 - sunscreen (at least one full bottle of SPF 30 or higher--a good investment because sunscreen is more expensive in Greece than in the States)